 Modules are subject to change.

-You’ll be assessed through a mixture of practical and written assignments.
+Students on the Film degree will be assessed through a mixture of practical and written assignments.
 Your final film will form a large part of the final year assessment, and this is a practical task, with written elements.

 As part of our Skillset accreditation, you’ll have the opportunity to access work placements during the course.
 We also actively encourage you to pursue your own work experience throughout the course.